 The Absolute Safari finishes at Ashanti Lodge at the foot of Table Mountain, Cape Town.
-Your final night's
+Your final night's accommodation in a dorm at the Ashanti Lodge is included in the price.

 The Ashanti holds beds for us ahead of our arrival and the crew will reconfirm with you your exact requirements, including upgrades and/or extended stays, as early as possible after you join the trip.
 Let your crew know if you want to upgrade; you can then just pay the difference.